elastic/kibana/packages/kbn-config-schema/README.md

 );
 ```

+__Notes:__
+* `validate` method throws as soon as the first schema violation is encountered, no further validation is performed.
-Note that when you retrieve configuration within a Kibana plugin `validate` function is called by the Core automatically providing appropriate namespace and context variables (environment name, package info etc.).
+* when you retrieve configuration within a Kibana plugin `validate` function is called by the Core automatically providing appropriate namespace and context variables (environment name, package info etc.).

 ### Basic types